cloudisyzy/Design-Noise-Attenuation-Filters-Using-Wiener-Filter-Theory/README.md

 # EQ2401-Design-Noise-Attenuation-Filters-using-Wiener-Filter-Theory
-The track of solving of Computer Exercises in Adaptive Signal Processing KTH
+The first project in EQ2401 Adaptive Signal Processing KTH.
+Aim to denoise a human-speech file.